Hedgehawk11/buzzers/README.md

 ### Whats on said slide deck?
 Music, Questions, eveything exept a scoreboard, who buzzed etc.

-### The audience display and player controller sucks
+### The audience display and player controller sucks!
 Thanks captain obvious, i was mainly on the configurablily of everything (seriously, go look at the options)

 ### Whats coming?